rlex/ansible-role-k3s/README.md

 Is usually enough

 By default master_ip will be ansible_host from node in k3s_master group.
 In some cases you might want to redefine it (internal network, VPN network, etc)

+### Multi-master setup
+When your k3s_master ansible inventory group have more than 1 host, role will detect it and switch to multi-master installation.
+First node in group will be used as "bootstrap", while following will bootstrap from first node

+You can also switch existing, single-node sqlite master to multimaster configuration by adding more masters to existing install - be aware, however, that migration from single-node sqlite to etcd is supported only in k3s >= 1.22!

 ### k3s node and external ip
 Sometimes k3s fails to properly detect external and internal ip.
 For those, you can use this variables: